ConductionNL/commonground-gateway/README.md

 (the --build flag can be ignored the next time you want to run the application)

+The common gateway control panel can be found on http://localhost:8000 on default setups.

 ## Quick start (for kubernetes)
 > **Dependencies**